Megan Rohrer: Activism and advocacy

+Ordained ministry

-Rohrer was ordained in 2006, later becoming the first openly transgender person to serve as a minister in the Evangelical Lutheran Church in America.
+Rohrer was ordained in 2006, during a time when the ELCA did not allow LGBTQ pastors to openly serve.
+When the policy changed in 2009, Rohrer became the first openly transgender person to serve as a minister in the Evangelical Lutheran Church in America.

 In 2010, Rohrer and six other Bay Area gay and transgender pastors were reinstated into the Evangelical Lutheran Church in America, after the national assembly voted to allow partnered gay people to serve as clergy.
 The pastors' churches had previously been removed from the denomination for ordaining gay and lesbian ministers who refused to adhere to the denomination's document guiding clergy conduct, "Visions and Expectations".
 At the time "Visions and Expectations" required that candidates for and persons on the clergy roster remain celibate outside of legal marriage and monogamous within marriage.

 In 2014, Rohrer was installed as pastor of Grace Evangelical Lutheran Church in San Francisco.

 In 2017, Rohrer was hired by the San Francisco Police Department as their first chaplain from the LGBTQ community.

-On May 8, 2021, Rohrer was elected bishop of the Sierra Pacific Synod, becoming the first openly trans person to serve as bishop of a major US Christian denomination.
-On September 11, 2021, Rohrer was installed as bishop.

-On December 11, 2021, the Sierra Pacific Synod terminated the employment of Nelson Rabell-González, who presided over Misión Latina Luterana in Stockton, California, and defunded the congregation.
-The congregation was uninformed about the decision and Rohrer, who attended the service there the next day, declined to provide an explanation.
-Members of the congregation protested the decision and left the building with a statue of the Virgin of Guadalupe to worship elsewhere.
-Rohrer also allegedly threatened to call the police on a father and child who remained in the sacristy.
-Later that month, the Extraordinary Lutheran Ministries suspended Rohrer from their membership for alleged "racist words and actions".
-In February 2022, the synod announced that Rabell-González was removed for "continual communications of verbal harassment and retaliatory actions from more than a dozen victims," which Rabell-González has denied.
-On May 27, 2022, Presiding Bishop Elizabeth Eaton called for Rohrer's resignation, but initially declined to pursue disciplinary actions.

-On June 3, 2022, the governing body of the Sierra Pacific Synod considered a resolution asking for Rohrer's resignation but, if Rohrer refused, for them to be dismissed through formal adjudication.
-Out of the 324 legal votes cast, 183 voted for the resolution and 138 voted against.
-Since passage of this resolution required a two-thirds majority the resolution was defeated.
-On June 4, following an announcement by Eaton that she would be "initiating the discipline process immediately including suspension of Bishop Rohrer, based on additional information that has come to light", Rohrer resigned as bishop.

-On March 1, 2023, Rohrer filed a lawsuit against the ELCA and Sierra Pacific Synod, seeking monetary damages for gender discrimination, openly hostile work environment and workplaceharassment.